MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/index.md

    ![The line of code that caused the forced layout.](../media/evaluate-performance-sources-app-update.msft.png)

-   The problem with the code is that in each animation frame, it changes the style for each icon, and then queries the position of each icon on the page.
+   The problem with the non-optimized code is that, in each animation frame, it changes the style for each icon, and then queries the position of each icon on the page.
 Because the styles changed, the browser doesn't know if each icon position changed, so it has to re-layout the icon in order to compute the new position.
    <!--
    > To learn more, see [Avoid forced synchronous layouts](https://web.dev/avoid-large-complex-layouts-and-layout-thrashing/#avoid-forced-synchronous-layouts).
    -->